yukikitayama/machine-learning/visualization/dash.md

 - Dash creates a Flask application by `dash.Dash()`
 - Technically, no knowledge of HTML or CSS is needed to create a Dash Dashboard, but to stylize and customize Dash Dashboards, knowledge of HTML and CSS will help out a lot!

+## Coding tips

+- Put each dropdown menu in a separate html.Div, so that it's easy to maintain styling.

 ## HTML components

 - Create an HTML Div